raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

   finallyDoThis);
 {% endhighlight %}

-In this form, *Sequence* looks like simplicity itself: `sequence = flip(compose)`.
-It has the same mechanism as calling "compose" with the arguments flipped from back to front.
+In this form, *sequence* looks like simplicity itself: `sequence = flip(compose)`.
+It has the same mechanism as calling "compose" with the arguments flipped from back to front.[^pipeline]

+[^pipeline]: The sequence function is also known as "pipeline" in some libraries.

 But semantically, it's different.
 The compose function is all about doing more than one thing; *The sequence function is all about doing things in a specific order*.
 In this post, we're going to look at the ways it can be used and some of the very special features it has.